awsdocs/aws-cdk-guide/doc_source/cli.md

 **Important**
 Each environment \(account/region combination\) to which you deploy such a stack must be bootstrapped separately\.

-You may incur charges for what the AWS CDK stores in the bucket\.
-Because the AWS CDK does not remove any objects from the bucket, the bucket can accumulate objects as you use the AWS CDK\.
-From time to time, then, you might want to clear out the bucket from the Amazon S3 console\.
+You may incur AWS charges for what the AWS CDK stores in the bootstrapped resources\.

-You can use the `--bootstrap-bucket-name` option of `cdk bootstrap` to specify the name of the bootstrap bucket, if the default \(`StagingBucket`\) is not suitable for some reason\.
-You can use the `--toolkit-stack-name` option if the standard name of the stack itself \(`CDKToolkit`\) is not suitable\.

 ## Creating a new app<a name="cli-init"></a>